ProgrammerByte/69420/README.md

 <br>
 <br>
 ### 3.1 - Runtime bindings with return type
-if a runtime binding has an evaluatable value then it will be replaced with that value at runtime.
+if a runtime binding has an evaluable value then it will be replaced with that value at runtime.
 For example

 ```
 2 = 4